-Money laundering is an offence prohibited at a Federal level under Part 10.2 of the Criminal Code.
-The provisions capture an expansive range of offending relating to money or other property used in connection with serious crime.
-This legislative regime has been described judicially as a '21st century response to antisocial and criminal conduct, commonly with international elements'.44

-Included in ss 400.3-400.9 of the Criminal Code are provisions which make it an offence to deal with or receive, possess, conceal, dispose, import, export or engage in a banking transaction relating to money or property, which represents proceeds or an instrument of crime.45
+Money laundering is an offence prohibited at the Federal level under Part 10.2 of the Criminal Code.
+The provisions capture an expansive range of offences relating to money or other property used in connection with serious crime.
+This legislative regime has been described judicially as a '21st century response Included in ss 400.3-400.9 of the Criminal Code are provisions which make it an offence to deal with or receive, possess, conceal, dispose, import, export or engage in a banking transaction relating to money or property, which represents proceeds or an instrument of crime.48

-Property will be classified as 'proceeds of crime' under the Criminal Code if it is wholly or partly derived or realised (directly or indirectly) by any person from the commission of an indictable offence against a law of the Commonwealth, a State, a Territory or a foreign country.46
+Property will be classified as 'proceeds of crime' under the Criminal Code if it is wholly or partly derived or realised (directly or indirectly) by any person from the commission of an indictable offence against a law of the Commonwealth, a State, a Territory or a foreign country.49